rails-to-cosmos/emacs-python-nix-template/README.md

 ## Setup Instructions

+### Initial setup

+1. Run `wake` command to install project dependencies.

 ### Emacs Configuration

 1. Ensure Emacs is installed with `python-mode` and `lsp-mode`.
 2. Place the `.dir-locals.el` file in the root of your project directory.
-3. Open a Python file within the project, and Emacs will automatically configure the Python environment and LSP settings based on `pipenv`.
+3. Open a Python file within the project, and Emacs will automatically configure the Python environment and LSP settings based on `poetry`.

-### Pipenv Environment

-1. Install `pipenv` if not already installed.
-2. Use the provided `Pipfile` as a base and run `pipenv install` to create a virtual environment with all necessary dependencies and language servers.

 ### Nix Development Environment